nialov/fracture-analysis-kit-2d/docs_src/source/installation.rst

   * In QGIS go to *Plugins* -> *Manage and Install Plugins...* -> *Install from ZIP*
   * Select the downloaded .zip file -> *Install Plugin*
   * This installation will most likely fail due to the lack of external Python dependencies, don't worry about this.
+Installation of these is covered next.

 Running installation script in the OSGeo4WShell
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Now to install external Python dependencies the complementary installation script is used.
   The installation script must be run from a command shell that is connected to the
-  QGIS Python environment which is called *OSGeo4WShell*.
+  QGIS Python environment.
+The shell is named *OSGeo4WShell*.
   Installing Python dependencies in the QGIS environment is done using the *OSGeo4WShell*.

   * Easiest way to find the Shell is to: